Parents are frequently amazed when they hear what was covered in a single day.

 In the early years, lessons are short (as little as 15 minutes) and varied.
 This helps keep concentration and interest levels high.
 As a result, children cover a wide range of subjects and parents are frequently amazed when they hear how much has been covered in a day.

 Their enjoyment of school is helped by a 1pm finish on three days a week in Lower Prep (Reception) and 1 day a week in Upper Prep (Year 1).
-Childcare is provided on Monday and Friday afternoons to help with the logistics of these early finish times.
+Childcare is however provided on a Monday, Wednesday and Friday afternoon from 1pm-3.30pm to help with the logistics of these early finish times.

 As pupils mature through the Junior School, it is appropriate for lessons to become longer.
 Timetables remain carefully balanced to provide a varied programme, alternating core subject work with a varied sports programme, nature walks, music, art, handicraft, library time, and more.